 Goodwill.
 Goodwill is separately disclosed from other intangible assets on the consolidated balance sheet and not amortized.
 Cintas completes an annual goodwill impairment test which includes the determination of the estimated fair value of its reporting units.
 The methodology used is consistent with prior years.
-Based on the results of the annual impairment test, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2011, 2010 or 2009.
-Cintas will continue to perform future impairment tests as of March 1 in future years and when indicators of impairment are noted.
+Based on the results of the annual impairment test, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2012, 2011 or 2010.
+Cintas will continue to perform future impairment tests as of March 1 in future years and when indicators of impairment exist, if any, are noted.